-In this article, we have covered all the things that you really need to know about the Inbound Custom.
+In this article, we have covered everything you need to know about the Inbound Custom.
 Here, you will find everything from the meaning of ‘Inbound Out of Customs’ to the expected date of your package’s arrival.

 What’s the Meaning of “Inbound Out of Customs?”

-The Tracking Status “Inbound Out of Customs” means that the package has been successfully processed by the customs officials and now the package has been handed over to the USPS for delivery.
+The “Inbound Out of Customs” Tracking Status means that the package has been successfully processed by the customs officials and now it has been handed over to the USPS to make the last-mile delivery.

 As soon as the Customs Official hand over the packages to USPS, the Tracking status changes to “Your Item cleared United States Customs.”

-In some cases, the packages remain stuck at the International Service Centers (ISC) for weeks, even months if something is wrong with the taxes or the inbox content.
+In some rare cases, the packages may remain stuck at the International Service Centers (ISC) for weeks, even months if something is wrong with the taxes or the inbox content.
+In such scenarios, you have to contact the USPS and know what’s the real issue to sort it out.

 Also Read – Arrived at USPS Regional Facility